-Create React App is commonly advised for newbies in React development, because only those who know the React technology in detail will definitely reap the benefit from a range of react-boilerplate libraries.
+Create React App is commonly advised for newbies in React development because only those who know the React technology in detail will definitely reap the benefits from a range of react-boilerplate libraries.

-And, CRA is a good tool for building small apps, quickly setting up an app.
+CRA is a good tool for building small apps, quickly setting up an app.
 However, these kinds of tools are of limited utility when building an advanced application.
-CRA requires npm of at least 5.2+ version, and Node 8.10 version.
-The guideline for quick start with the Create React App tool is placed here.
+CRA requires at least 5.2+ version, and Node 8.10 version.
+Guidelines for a quick start with the Create React App tool is placed here.